SFPC/sfpc.github.io/participate.md

 ---

 <div class="alert alert-success" role="alert">
-We are accepting <a href="/participate/apply/">applications</a> through <b>January 27th</b> for a ten week session to be held in New York City from March 16th - May 22nd.
+We are accepting <a href="/participate/apply/">applications</a> through <b>June 15th, 2015</b> for a ten week session to be held in New York City from September 15th - November 25th.
 </div>

 ***